gigaSproule/dotfiles/README.md

-linux-app-installers
+dotfiles
 ===================

-A collection of bash scripts to install everything I need for Linux
+A collection of configs and scripts to setup everything I need